remirror/remirror/docs/errors.md

 > Unknown Error

-Sooo, this is embarassing.
+Sooo, this is embarrassing.
 Something happened and we're not quite sure why.
 Your best course of action is to open an [issue](https://github.com/remirror/remirror/issues/new?template=bug_report.md) explaining what you're seeing.

 ### RMR0002